AidanWelch/OpenTrafficCamMap/README.md

                 "url": "[url of stream]",
                 "encoding": "[encoding used]",
-                "format": "[the format of the given stream]", "update_rate": "[only relevant on image stream formats, and even then is optional, but provides the rate at which the image provided can be pinged for an update]", "marked_for_review": bool
+                "format": "[the format of the given stream]", "update_rate": "[only relevant on image stream formats, and even then is optional, but provides the rate at which the image provided can be pinged for an update, measured in milliseconds]", "marked_for_review": bool
             }
         ]